A large-scale analysis of public-facing, community-built chatbots on Character.AI: Conclusion

-Thus, not everything about character.AI is ``bad.''
-It would appear, for example, that the significant majority of Character.AI is relatively benign fanfiction that continues relevant storylines from large fictional universes in ways that have long taken place on other sites.
-Moreover, problems on Character.AI with gender stereotyping, the targeting of youth, and curiosities into dominance-centered erotic role-playing are not clearly unique in any way to this particular site.
-The latter point, for example, must be understood in the context of role-playing, which is understood as a game to be played and won, often against treacherous foes.
-Overall, these traits are easily paralleled by findings elsewhere in the world of social media and fan fiction.
-This does not excuse the possible consequences of the site, but it does emphasize that as much as Character.AI is a face of a social web that is rapidly accommodating generative AI, much also remains the same.
+Implications also exist for fanfiction and fandom communities.
+Over a quarter of bots in our sample are associated with fandoms, which speaks to concerns about AI replacing fandom interactions.
+We find attempts by creators to connect with their audience by re-appropriating character greetings as invitations to connect on actual social media.
+The fact that creators have no better way of communicating with their audience than to repurpose chatbots as social media posts exemplifies how Character.AI is, despite its community-based design, a new form of user-generated content site that moves even further away from a world in which social media is genuinely social.
+Whether or not Character.AI serves as a harbinger for a shift from social media to this new form of user-generated, AI-mediated content site remains to be seen.

-As with all technologies, we therefore cannot say with certainty that Character.AI is universally good or bad.
-What we believe we can say with some certainty is that Charater.AI is, despite its community-based design, a new form of user-generated content site that moves even further away from a world in which social media is genuinely social.
-This is exemplified by the way in which greetings are re-appropriated as requests to engage on actual social media platforms and by the social features that have since been removed, like group chats.
-Whether or not Character.AI serves as a harbinger for an increasing shift from social media to this new form of user-generated content site remains to be seen.
+As with all technologies, we cannot say with certainty that Character.AI is universally good or bad.
+It would appear, for example, that the significant majority of Character.AI is relatively benign fanfiction that continues relevant storyines from large fictional universes in ways that have long taken place on other sites.
+Role-play scenarios offering comfort to marginalized people are also not unique to this site.
+For example, there exists a variety of ASMR role-play content on YouTube made by and for queer people with the intent of providing comfort \cite{delightASMR2025}.
+Moreover, the tropes depicting relationship difficulties between female users and male AI closely resemble existing romance fiction.
+Although the romance genre has been accused of reinforcing gender roles, nuanced feminist thought acknowledges its potential to challenge patriarchal power roles \cite{popovaArrangedMarriage2018}.
+While the introduction of AI into these online phenomena is novel, many of our observations are easily paralleled elsewhere on social media.
+This does not excuse any possible consequences of the site, but it does emphasize that as much as Character.AI is a face of a social web that is rapidly accommodating generative AI, much also remains the same.